GowthamXeno/AEM_Installation_Steps/README.md

     ```bash
     mvn clean install -PautoInstallSinglePackage -Daem.port=4503 -DskipTests
     ```
+    *or*
+    ```bash
+    mvn clean install -PautoInstallPackagePublish -Daem.port=4503 -DskipTests
+    ```

     * `mvn clean install`: Cleans the project and builds the package.
-    * `-PautoInstallSinglePackage`: Activates the profile to automatically install the package to AEM.
+    * `-PautoInstallSinglePackage`: Activates the profile to automatically install the single content package to AEM.
     * `-Daem.port=4503`: Specifies the AEM port for the publish instance.
     * `-DskipTests`: Skips the unit tests during the build.